martbetz/martbetz.github.io/_posts/2022-10-02-03-08-exploring-apng.md

 tags: apng apngasm
 ---

-There's little doubt that when it comes to basic image animation, GIF is is still a solid choice&nbsp;— for the most part, it's easily capable of getting the job done&nbsp;— but for anything more demanding, APNG (at least for now) is likely the better choice.
+When it comes to basic image animation, GIF has always been a solid choice; for the most part, it's easily capable of getting the job done.
+For anything more demanding, though, APNG (at least for now) is likely the better alternative.

 ### Why not use GIFs?